karhoo/karhoo-ios-sdk-samples/README.md

 This repo contains the following sample:

 1. [network-sdk-swiftui-sample](network-sdk-swiftui-sample): A simple app showing most features of the [Karhoo Network SDK](https://developer.karhoo.com/docs/using-the-network-sdk) for SwiftUI.
+2. [ui-sdk-components-sample](ui-sdk-components-sample): A simple app showing usage examples of Karhoo components found in the KarhooUISDK.

 ## Pre-requisites